Elastalert Docker Image

 If Elasticsearch requires authentication, then the two environment variables listed below must contain user and password.

-In addition, the Elastalert configuration file must also contain login credentials, like in this example:
+In addition, if you mount the Elastalert configuration file you must add login credentials, like in this example:

 es_username: elastic es_password: changeme

 - /opt/logs - Elastalert and Supervisord logs will be written to this directory.

 - /opt/config - Elastalert (elastalert_config.yaml) and Supervisord (elastalert_supervisord.conf) configuration files.

 - SET_CONTAINER_TIMEZONE - Set to "True" (without quotes) to set the timezone when starting a container.
 Default is